niyasatsg/Data-Driven-Stock-Analysis/Data-Driven Stock Analysis_Readmefile/ReadMe.txt

-Here's a detailed README file for Bookscape project:
+Here's a detailed README file for Data-Driven Stock Analysis:
 _____________________________________________________

-Project Name: Bookscape Explorer
+Project Name: Data-Driven Stock Analysis

-Description: Bookscape Explorer is a Streamlit application that allows users to search for books using the Google Books API, store book details in a MySQL database, and perform various data analyses on the stored data.
+Description: The Stock Performance Dashboard project aims to deliver a robust and interactive platform for visualizing and analyzing the performance of Nifty 50 stocks over the past year.
+By leveraging advanced data processing and visualization tools, this project will provide valuable insights into stock trends, helping investors, analysts, and enthusiasts make informed decisions.
+The dashboard will utilize daily stock data, including open, close, high, low, and volume values, to generate comprehensive performance metrics and visualizations..

 Table of Contents
 ******************